 Some essential oils are especially good at killing and keeping ticks away, making them an effective natural flea medicine for dogs.
 Still, test your pup with a small amount first, as essential oil allergies aren’t uncommon among puppies or humans.
 Here’s what you can get:

 - Eucalyptus — It smells nice and repels ticks and fleas.

-- Peppermint oil — An excellent option is mdxconcepts’ Organic Flea and Tick Control Spray for Dogs.
+- Peppermint oil — An excellent option is mdxconcepts’ Organic Flea and Tick Control Spray for Dogs on Amazon.
 It’s harmless to your fluffy pal but will repel all types of pests — ticks, fleas, mosquitos, flea eggs and larvae.

 - Turmeric oil — Turmeric is great for dogs, and ticks hate it.
 So mix it with some water and spray it on your pup before and after a walk.

 - Rose Geranium oil — It’s a beautiful and fragrant flower with oils that keep the tiny vampires away.
 You can also make a natural tick repellent spray for dogs by just adding it to water.

 Other excellent oils for your tick-repelling potions include:

 Lemon is an all-natural tick repellent for dogs.
 Honestly, most citrus fruits are excellent for this purpose as ticks and fleas don’t like the smell.

 Cut and juice the lemons.
 Then, place them in a pot and add water.
 Bring to a boil, reduce the heat and simmer for 30 minutes.
 When it’s ready, set the pot aside for at least eight hours.

 Spray your pooch with the lemon water and enjoy a tick-free season.